Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IEngine.md

 ### userProperties: Object

-Access to the user properties currently selected by the user.
+Access to the user properties and the values currently selected by the user.
 Color properties are converted to Vec3 automatically.

 ### timeOfDay: Number